-The average credit period taken on sales of goods is 60 days.
+The average credit period taken on sales of goods is 50 days.
 The Group reviews the recoverability of receivables over 120 days every six months and on an individual balance by balance basis.
 This impairment review seeks evidence of recoverability, most notably, where specific support is being provided to strategic partners in the marketing of new products.
-Commercial and finance will then determine if the Group should recognise an impairment allowance.
+The Group's commercial and finance functions will then determine if the Group should recognise an impairment allowance.
 When considering the impairment allowance, strategic and commercial relationships are taken into account.